M00setheM1ghty/Project3-NBAQuiz/README.md

 ### Unfixed Bugs

+ - cls() does not clear the whole input. it only clears what is currently on the screen.
+The remainder can be seen when scrolling up.
+This is a known issue but I could not find a fix that works in this terminal setup. -> e.g on the study section if an invalid input is given the content is larger then the screen size.
  - Sometimes when choosing the question amount in game_settings() the program throws a parsing Error.
 I could not find the reason why.
 Also it rarely happens.
 I go around it by having a loop in place that restarts the game at a specific point if it crashes.

 ### Responsiveness and Further Testing